 CNET, The Seattle Times, AH AndroidHeadlines, TC and Ubergizmo were some of the major media channels covering the event.
 The found was mentioned 175 times on CNET, while The Seattle Times covered around 119 articles about the event.

 Want to have a deep insight about the event?
 Click here to get the complete media impact report.

 So, how does your brand feature on media?
-Try FullIntel’s media monitoring service to know where you stand against competition in real time.
+Try FullIntel’s media monitoring service to know where you stand against the competition in real-time.
 Sign up for our 15 day FREE trial.

 Patrick is a Strategic Account Manager at Fullintel, and has a keen interest in brand management and statistical media analysis.
 Patrick brings his B2B software sales skills and background in communications to his dealings with all clients and enjoys pursuing his passion for writing and PR in his spare time.
 You can follow Patrick on LinkedIn https://www.linkedin.com/in/patrick-rhodes-ba9127b2/